Federal Return of Federal Title IV Funds Policy

 % earned = number of days completed up to the withdrawal date** divided by total days in the semester

 When federal financial aid is returned, the student may owe money to NCCC and may also owe funds to the federal government.
-Students should contact the Student Accounts Office regarding any money owed to NCCC.
+Students should contact the Business Office regarding any money owed to NCCC.

 Federal financial aid for this calculation at NCCC includes Federal Pell Grant, FSEOG, Federal Direct Student Loans and Federal PLUS Loans.